Frequently Asked Questions

 What security and compliance certifications does Data Society have?

-Data Society is ISO 9001:2015 certified, demonstrating its commitment to quality management and continuous improvement.
-This certification ensures solutions meet stringent standards for reliability and quality.
-Source
+Data Society is ISO 9001:2015 certified, demonstrating its commitment to internationally recognized quality management standards.
+This certification is especially important for industries with strict regulatory requirements, such as government contracting.
+(Source: About Us)

-Why should a customer choose Data Society?
+Why should organizations choose Data Society over other providers?

 Shadow AI is often viewed as a compliance issue, but at its core, it is a leadership challenge.
 When employees use tools like ChatGPT or other generative AI systems without approval, they are typically responding to a gap.